timnew/timnew.github.com/source/_posts/2013-04-18-mac-os-x-case-insentive-filename-pitfall.md

 layout: post
-title: Mac OS X Case Insentive Filename Pitfall
+title: Mac OS X case-insensitive file system pitfall
 comments: true
-categories: Mac
+categories:
+  - Practice
+  - git
 tags:
   - Mac
-  - OSX
+  - case insensitive
-  - Case Insensitve
+  - file system
-  - File Name
+  - file name
-  - Pitfall
+  - pitfall
-  - Asset Pipeline
+  - asset pipeline
-  - Node.js
+  - node.js
-  - Asset
+  - asset
-  - JavaScript
+  - javascript
-  - Snockets
+  - snockets
-  - Connect-Assets
+  - connect-assets
 date: 2013-04-18 08:00:00
 ---
 I was working on the YouTube video playback feature for [LiveHall](http://live-hall.herokuapp.com) last night, and have it works successfully on my local devbox, which is running Mac OS X. Then I deployed the code to Heroku, without any regression.

 But today morning, when I have the demonstrate the new features, I met server error!
 It says 1 of the 4 javascripts are missing, so the Jade template failed to render.

 This is a very wield issue, then I try the same data on my local dev box once again, and it works perfect!
 But it does yield error on the production!
 Then I tried to use heroku toolbelt to run ls command on the production, and I found the there are 4 coffee scripts there.
 Then I tried to enforce heroku to redeploy the app by using `git push --force`, but the issue remains!